Eusth/PlayClubVR/README.md

 ## Installation

-1. Extract files into your *PlayClub* directory.
+1. Download [the latest release](https://github.com/Eusth/PlayClubVR/releases) and extract it into your *PlayClub* directory.
 2. Run *PlayClubVR.exe* or *PlayClubStudioVR.exe*
 3. Enjoy!